 7. Finally, if a book becomes VERY overdue (more than a month) then the [LUC Law Student Publication] privileges for borrowing both ILL and LUC books will be suspended.
 If a book is lost or any fees are accumulated due to an overdue book, those are the responsibility of the [LUC Law Student Publication].
 All contact will be made to the Editor-in-Chief and the student who signed out the book to collect those fees.

 Each journal has a designated shelf on the 5th floor of the Law Library.
 It is located on the north end of the stacks.
 Each shelf is labeled with the journal’s name.

 All library material kept on these shelves must be properly checked out to the journal or journal member.
 Non-circulating items may not be stored on the journal shelves.
-If we locate an item that has not been properly checked out, it will be removed.
+If we locate an item that has not been properly checked out or that is overdue it will be removed.
 All materials left on these shelves are the responsibility of the journal or journal member.
 The library is not responsible for damage or loss to any items left on these shelves.
 All items must be removed from the shelves at the end of the academic year.

 Loyola law students have access to other Chicago-area academic law libraries, subject to those libraries' individual access policies, with their Loyola ID.
 Some Chicago-area academic law libraries restrict access to outsiders during finals and bar exam periods, so check before you go.

 If it turns out that Loyola does not own an item, but it is available at another local law school library, you can, subject to that library's access policy, go to that library and copy the cited material (or take a picture of it).
 You may wish to follow this procedure if you do not have time to wait for an interlibrary loan request or if the material does not circulate.